• Skip to primary navigation

 • Make a well in the middle of the flour mixture and pour about 2/3 of the cream mixture into the bowl.
 Using a fork, stir dough just enough that the liquid is absorbed.
 Begin adding additional cream mixture, stirring as you add it, until the dough is very moist, but not super sticky.
 You may not need to use all of the cream mixture.

-• Scatter the rhubarb pieces over-top of the dough.
+• Scatter the rhubarb pieces over top of the dough.
 Fold the dough in half over onto itself and lightly press the dough down.
 Turn the dough 90 degrees and fold in half again.
-Using your hands or a rolling pin, press or roll the dough into a piece 3/4 to 1-inch thick.
+Using your hands or a rolling pin, press or roll the dough into a piece 3/4 to 1 inch thick.

-• Use a 2-inch round or square cutter (or use a knife to cut into 2-inch squares).
-Place scones onto an un-greased baking sheet, about 1 1/2-inches apart. *You can use parchment paper if you like, for easy clean-up, but it is not necessary.
+• Use a 2-inch round or square biscuit cutter (or use a knife to cut into 2-inch squares).
+Place scones onto an un-greased baking sheet, about 1 1/2 inches apart. *You can use parchment paper if you like, for easy clean-up, but it is not necessary.
 Gather any scraps and re-roll and cut additional scones. *Alternatively, you can pat the dough into a 3/4 to 1-inch thick round and use a sharp knife to cut the round into 8 wedges.
 Remove the wedges to the baking sheet 1 1/2 inches apart.

 • Place the baking sheet with the cut scones into the freezer for 15-20 minutes. *This step is important.
 Cold scones will bake up better and hold their shape well.
-If you can't fit the baking sheet into your freezer, place it into the refrigerator for 30 minutes instead.
+If you can't fit the baking sheet into your freezer, place it in the refrigerator for 30 minutes instead.

 • Use a pastry brush to brush the tops of the scones with a bit more cream, then sprinkle with sugar.

 • Bake scones for 15-17 minutes, rotating the baking sheet front to back halfway through baking.
 Bake until they are light golden brown on the edges.
-Remove scones from oven and leave them on the baking sheet for 2-3 minutes before transferring them to a wire rack to cool.
+Remove scones from the oven and leave them on the baking sheet for 2-3 minutes before transferring them to a wire rack to cool.

 Notes